This is one of four ECS Categorization Fields, and indicates the lowest level in the ECS category hierarchy.

 event.category:file AND event.type:create AND event.outcome:success to indicate that a file was successfully created.

-Indicates that this event describes only an attempt for which the result is unknown.
-For example, if the event contains information only about a request in an entity transaction that usually results in a response, populating
+Indicates that this event describes only an attempt for which the result is unknown from the perspective of the event producer.
+For example, if the event contains information only about the request side of a transaction that results in a response, populating